 I'm the one that gets to make up the questions, so I get to decide.
 I simply won't give questions from material that we haven't covered yet.

 It sounds so simple when put that way, but I was so concerned with having to finish all of our Term 1 material that I waited 9 months to give those exams.

 Lesson the third- more consistency

-I need to be more consistent with both entries into the nature notebook, and about asking my child to describe orally what she is saying.
+I need to be more consistent with both entries into the nature notebook, and about asking my child to describe orally what she is seeing.

 That doesn't mean that she can't draw it.
-My daughter is dyslexic drawing is how she does most of her narrations.
-However, once she has that drawn it, that material sticks in her mind much better if then I also have her describe what she has drawn
+My daughter is dyslexic; drawing is how she does most of her narrations.
+However, once she's drawn it, that material sticks in her mind much better if then I also have her describe what she has drawn

 This actually was a good experience for us.